TheDancerCodes/Android-Enterprise-Integration/notes/NOTES.md

 > Through this API, IT administrators can get information about applications and their available
 manage configurations to help them configure their device policies.

+## Policies and commands
+There are two methods that a mobile device management system will use to interact with a registered Android device through the installed device policy controller.
+These methods are **policies** and **commands**.

+### Policies
+A **policy** is a collection of settings defining the state in which a managed device should operate.
+> An important thing to remember is that a managed device can only be assigned a single policy at a time.

+#### Policy Functions
+These policies can be designed to:
+- Disable certain hardware components
+- Restrict a user's access to the system
+- Define the applications that should be installed
+- Configure network settings.

+### Commands
+Commands are actions issued to a device by a Device Management System and carried out by the device policy controller.

+#### Supported Commands:
+When utilizing the Android management API, the only supported commands are:
+- Locking the device
+- Rebooting the device
+- Resetting the password.

+NOTE: You can check out the reference guide for that API [here.]([https://developers.google.com/android/management/reference/rest/v1/enterprises.devices/issueCommand#Command]